 the feedback information flow in reverse direction, back to the traffic source;

-the actuating elements in case of indicated congestion (typically located in the source host); and
+the sender, capable of adapting the transmission bit rate in case of indicated congestion (typically located in the source host); and

-the sensor elements, responsible for indicating congestion (at a network route, in an IP hop) by ECN marking in the IP path (see (1)).
+the receiver, responsible for indicating congestion (at a network route, in an IP hop) by ECN marking in the IP path (see (1)).
+The receiver may also be capable of performing actions to adapt to the detected congestion.

 There might be a further component in the control plane: